Ziaul Mustafa Razvi Qadri: Life and services

 He was appointed as faculty at Jamia Ashrafia Mubarakpur, Azamgarh, India at the age of 22.
 He is president of Sharai Council of India and heads annual Fiqahi seminars at Bareilly.
 He is founder of two Madrasas Taibatul Ulma Jamia Amjadia Rizvia and Kulyatul Banatul Amjadia (for Girls).
 The institute for girls education was established at the request of his mother Hazra in 1981.
 Mustafa was appointed as a Deputy grand Mufti of India, in the 16th Annual Fiqahi Seminar in March 2019 held at Bareilly.
 He has taught several thousand students who have themselves become scholars and are associated with both the Sunni and Sufi movements.

 He was considered ‘Mumtaz ul Fuqaha’ at Ashrafia.
 His famous title is Muhadith E Kabeer.

 Books and treaties

 He is presently writing a Sharh (commentary) of the famous hadith collection Sunan at-Tirmidhi.

 Fatawa writing

 He has written several thousands of Fatawas on various topics since his working under Mustafa Raza Khan.
 He was appointed as successor (khalifa) of Mufti Azam-e-Hind Mustafa Rida Khan also.

 Debater or Munazir

 According to his official website, he specialized in debate and Ahle Sunnah beliefs and faith and has won famous Debates of Badayun, Banaras and Katihar against Deobandi and Wahhabi scholars.
 He regularly heads Islamic seminars and conferences all over India and in other parts of the world.

-Legacy

-One of his students and Islamic scholar Maulana Aftab Moosa Qasim Razvi has established Imam Mustafa Raza Research Centre at Durban, South Africa.